KindsBerg/MSc_Project/README.md

 - `MOTION_STD_THRESHOLD_G = 0.05` — retune against real worn data once available

 Each is a single constant by design; changing it costs one rebuild of the feature table.

+Most recently: the `device` feature set dropped `motion_flag` (it fell through the per-subject standardisation cascade unscaled on most subjects and carried no measurable accuracy — see Results above), and `train_model.load_baseline_ref_s` was fixed to look up the *versioned* cache sidecar (`wesad_features_v{N}.meta.json`) instead of an unversioned name that no longer matched anything the current pipeline writes.

 ---